finos/FDC3/website/versioned_docs/version-2.0/api/ref/DesktopAgent.md

 Returns a `Channel` object for the specified channel, creating it (as an _App_ channel) if it does not exist.

-If the Channel cannot be created or access was denied, the returned promise MUST be rejected with an error string from the `ChannelError` enumeration.
+If the Channel cannot be created or access was denied, the returned promise MUST be rejected with an `Error` Object with a `message` chosen from the `ChannelError` enumeration.

 #### Example